kalaspuff/tomodachi/README.rst

   ``tomodachi`` is a perfect place to start when experimenting with your architecture or trying out a concept for a new service.
 It may not have all the features you desire and it may never do, but I believe it's great for bootstrapping microservices in async Python.

 I have some great additions!
   Sweet!
 Please send me a PR with your ideas.
+There's now automatic tests that are running as GitHub actions to verify linting and regressions.
 Get started at the short `contribution guide <https://github.com/kalaspuff/tomodachi/blob/master/CONTRIBUTING.rst>`_.

-Should I run this in production?
+Beta software in production?
-  There are some projects that already have live versions of services running ``tomodachi`` in production.
-The library is provided as is with an unregular release schedule.
-As with most software, there will be bugs or inconsistencies.
-Consider this as beta software and note that it depends on other libraries which may be experimental.
-Let me know if you do however!
+  There are some projects and organizations that already are running services based on ``tomodachi`` in production.
+The library is provided as is with an unregular release schedule, and as with most software, there will be unfortunate bugs or crashes.
+Consider this currently as beta software (with an ambition to be stable enough for production).
+Would be great to hear about other use-cases in the wild!

-  Another good idea is to drop in Sentry or other exception debugging solutions, to catch errors within the routing or in your microservice's functions in case there are unhandled exceptions raised.
+  Another good idea is to drop in Sentry or other exception debugging solutions.
+These are great to catch errors if something wouldn't work as expected in the internal routing or if your service code raises unhandled exceptions.

 Who built this and why?
   My name is **Carl Oscar Aaro** [`@kalaspuff <https://github.com/kalaspuff>`_] and I'm a coder from Sweden.
-When I started writing the first few lines of ``tomodachi`` back in 2016 my original intension was just to learn more about asyncio and needed a constructive off-work project for experimentation.
-Nowadays I use ``tomodachi`` as a base for many smaller API based projects, to quickly get a PoC up and running and to instead be able to put more focus on the application itself, while still having the power of pub/sub events, health checks, GraphQL, HTTP or other ways of interfacing with a service, among other things. 🎉
+When I started writing the first few lines of this library back in 2016, my intention was just to learn more about Python's ``asyncio``, the event loop, event sourcing and message queues.
+A lot has happened since – now running services in both production and development clusters, while also using microservices for quick proof of concepts and experimentation. 🎉

 * https://github.com/kalaspuff